 Module E – Guidance for making an examination of technical documentation for tyre labels

-A label inspection training has also been developed and is available in the following languages: Bulgarian, Croatian, English, Dutch, Estonian, Finnish, French, German, Latvian, Lithuanian, Polish, Romanian, Spanish, Swedish, Turkish.
-A secondary objective is be to enable training to be easily accessible and to be further available to all EU MSAs, not just to those formally participating in this programme.
+A label inspection training was also developed and is available in the following languages: Bulgarian, Croatian, English, Dutch, Estonian, Finnish, French, German, Latvian, Lithuanian, Polish, Romanian, Spanish, Swedish, Turkish.
+A secondary objective was to enable training to be easily accessible and to be further available to all EU MSAs, not just to those formally participating in this programme.

 WP5 - Inspection and testing.
-The objective of this work package is to carry out an action for coordinated monitoring, verification and enforcement of class C1 (summer passenger car) tyres, subject to (REGULATION (EC) No 1222/2009, REGULATION (EU) No 228/2011, REGULATION (EU) No 1235/2011) using the Good Practices developed earlier in this programme.
-A flyer with information about tyre labelling and the MSTyr15 project has been developed in order to be handed out to suppliers and distributors during the inspections of tyres.
+The objective of this work package was to carry out an action for coordinated monitoring, verification and enforcement of class C1 (summer passenger car) tyres, subject to (REGULATION (EC) No 1222/2009, REGULATION (EU) No 228/2011, REGULATION (EU) No 1235/2011) using the Good Practices developed earlier in this programme.
+A flyer with information about tyre labelling and the MSTyr15 project was developed in order to be handed out to suppliers and distributors during the inspections of tyres.

 WP6 - Communication with stakeholders and wider dissemination.
 The objective of this work package was to make consumers and stakeholders aware of this programme; of its intents and achievements, both concerning the test results, and on a wider scale, to ensure the results are disseminated (for exploitation) to the widest possible audience.